igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 ## Dead-Reckoning Navigation Mode

 The implementation of dead-reckoning navigation mode follows the same first 4 steps, just like inertial navigation mode.
-This includes taking accelerometer measurements because the acceration vector is needed to compute heading and determine the conversion from local to global coordinates.
+This includes taking accelerometer measurements because the acceleration vector is needed to compute heading and determine the conversion from local to global coordinates.
 In dead-reckoning mode, this is the only use of  acceleration data.

 To compute distance traveled, dead-reckoning mode uses a simple linear model of distance traveled as a function of time.
 This model was derived from empirical measurements of how far CARRT traveled over time.
-The data showed that a linear model was a suprisingly good fit.
+The data showed that a linear model was a surprisingly good fit.
 This linear model is documented and implemented in DriveParam.cpp, which includes functions to compute both distance given time and time given distance.

 So, at each 1/8 second update,  dead-reckoning navigation mode simply uses the linear model to compute how far CARRT traveled during that 1/8 of a second and applies it along CARRT's current heading vector to update the prior time-step position to the current position.

-Dead-reckoing mode has some risks and error sources:
+Dead-reckoning mode has some risks and error sources:

 * Doesn't account for slippage or slowing due to obstacles (e.g., getting over the lip of a rug).